Ultraviolet-Ninja/KTANE_Java_Bomb_Manual/README.md

 # Bomb_Manual
  This is the Bomb Manual for Keep Talking and Nobody Explodes Vanilla (No Mods) The program is a variant of the original Bomb Manual (http://www.bombmanual.com/) that provides a quick way to solve each module.
-This project uses JDK 14 and language level 14 - Switch expressions
+This project uses JDK 14 and language level 14 - Switch expressions.

 ### Widgets Tab
 Tab displays options to toggle the important indicators "FRK" and "CAR", whether there's a parallel port on the bomb, a place to input the number of batteries, and whether the Serial Number contains a vowel and last digit odd number.
 The batteries TextField does not accept non-number values.